What is the Future City Competition?

-The Team Consists of 6th, 7th and 8th grade students who are interested in math, science and engineering.
+Consists of 6th, 7th and 8th grade students who are interested in math, science and engineering.
 There is a limit to how many students may work on the project.
-We strongly encourage team sizes to be less than 15 students, with a minimum of three students per team.
-This year there will be a firm cap at 20 students per team.
+This year we will be implementing a maximum cap of 15 students per team, with a minimum of three students per team.
 At the regional competition in January, only three students will represent their team and present their city for judging.
-If there are more than 20 students interested in being part of a team, consider creating multiple smaller sized teams.
+If there are more than 15 students interested in being part of a team, consider creating multiple smaller sized teams.
 However, be aware that each registered school/organization is limited to sending a maximum of three teams to compete in the regional competition.
 Each team of students will work with their teacher and engineer mentor to complete all phases of the program while engineering their version of a "future city."

 Use the new SimCity software to design a virtual model of their futuristic city.